 All incidents of YPSI should be reported to the DSL as with all other safeguarding issues and concerns.
 Staff will not make their own judgements about whether an issue relating to YPSI is more or less serious enough to warrant a report to the DSL.
-What may seem like less serious concerns to individual members of staff may be more significant when considered in the light of other information known to the DSL, which the member of staff may not be aware of.
+What may seem like less serious concerns to individual members of staff may be more significant when considered in the light of other information known to the DSL, of which the member of staff may not be aware.

-If staff become concerned about a YPSI issue in relation to a device in the possession of a student (e.g. mobile phone, tablet, digital camera), the member of staff will secure the device (i.e. it should be confiscated).
+If staff become concerned about a YPSI issue in relation to a device in the possession of a student (e.g. mobile phone, tablet), the member of staff will confiscate the device.
 This is consistent with DfE advice Searching, Screening and Confiscation - Advice for headteachers, school staff and governing bodies (DfE February 2014), page 11 'After the search'.